 This item is activated by the contactor during heating and cooling, except during defrost and emergency heat operation.
-On 460V heat pumps, the condenser motor is activated by the CMR.

 Compressor

 This item is activated by the contactor for heating and cooling, except during emergency heat.
 It is protected by an internal overload.